Amatofrancesco99/organic-fertilizers-detection/Notebooks/utils/README.md

 ***
 ***
-## What's new (`version: 0.0.5`)?
+## What's new?
+* `version: 0.0.5`:
+    * Code refactoring and improved descriptions
-* Refactoring code in `get_features()` function, such that column names in the passed pandas DataFrame that contains field name and coordinates does not matter (just column position matters)
+    * Now, in `get_features()` function, column names in the passed pandas DataFrame that contains field name and coordinates does not matter (just column position matters)
-* Added a lot of optical features
+    * Added new optical features
     * Fixed bug case occurring when `fields_df` has just one field inside
+    * Improving parallelization.
+Now each thread does not only works on gathering all features for a single field, but also on computing them on dates chunks

+* `version: 0.0.6` (current):
+    * Code refactoring and improved descriptions
+    * Fixed issues in calling `radar_features` functions and other minor bugs
+    * Added new radar features